PhD Handbook

 Final Grade Form

-Committees should use the IP Grade Form to submit final IP grades to the PhD Program Office.
+Committees should use the IP Grade Form (Appendix 5 in the SSW PhD Students Teams site) to submit final IP grades to the PhD Program Office.
 Students should provide an electronic pdf copy of the successful IP to the PhD Program Office.

-Students may add this or similar language to their final IP Paper: “Do Not Copy or Reproduce Without Permission of the Author.”
+Students may add this or similar language to their final IP Paper if desired: “Do Not Copy or Reproduce Without Permission of the Author.”

-Within one month of the successful completion of the Integrative Paper, the student and academic advisor/Chair are required to complete the Dissertation Proposal Planning form and submit it to the PhD Program Office.
+Within one month of the successful completion of the Integrative Paper, the student and academic advisor/Chair are required to complete the Dissertation Proposal Planning Form (Appendix 6 in the SSW PhD Students Teams Site) and submit it to the PhD Program Office.

 Doctoral Dissertation